tboyarski/BCCRC-Snakemake/README.md

 Development of pipelines is to occurr here.
 Can used BuildPipe.py to assist in pipeline development, or you manually develope a pipeline and include Snakefiles from the Modules directory.

-## condaENV
-Configuration files for current and previous CONDA environents are stored here.

-## Supporting Docs (Pipeline)
+## Help (Pipeline)
 * Presentation - This PowerPoint slideshow was presented to the Lympoid Cancer Research Department during their lab meeting on April 7th, 2017
-* PipelineVignette - This MS Word document provides detailed instructions on how to generate a pipeline in the LCR system on our SGE Network.
+* PipelineVignette -  **Incomplete** - This MS Word document provides detailed instructions on how to generate a pipeline in the LCR system on our SGE Network.
-* ModuleVignette - ***Incomplete - Revised screenshots after minor refactoring*** This MS Word document provides detailed instructions on how to generate a module for the LCR pipeline system our SGE Network.
+* ModuleVignette - **Incomplete** - This MS Word document provides detailed instructions on how to generate a module for the LCR pipeline system our SGE Network.

-## Archive
-Old files that I cannot come to terms deleting but realistically will never need again.